Travel

 Queues for taxis leaving site are often quite long, particularly on Sunday night/Monday morning, so consider pre-booking a private hire to collect you from the designated pick up area at the far end of Tessa Road.

-We strongly recommend people don’t drive to Reading Festival but take public transport.
-The train station is very close to the festival site and shuttle buses run back and forth for £1.
+We strongly recommend people don’t drive to Pepsi MAX presents Reading Festival but take public transport or, if driving is a must, car share where possible to limit traffic on the roads.
+The train station is very close to the festival site and shuttle buses run back and forth for £1.50 single.
+See the above section ‘by Shuttle Bus’ for more information.

 If you do drive, please follow the AA signage and directions on your car pass and not your Sat Nav.
-Our car parks are located on grass fields, some with metal trakway approach roads and some internal roads are on land that may not be suitable for certain car suspensions.
+Please be aware, some of our car parks are located on grass fields which may not be suitable for certain car suspensions.
+If you would like more information, please see ‘contact us’.

 Parking

 We have two public car parks which open as per the times of the campsites.
+See below for more information.
 Follow the colour-coded AA signs to park.

-• White & Green Weekend Car Park passes are valid from Wednesday – Monday for Early Entry Pass + Weekend Ticket holders and from Thursday – Monday for Weekend Ticket Holders.
+- White & Green Weekend Car Park passes are valid from Wednesday – Monday for Early Entry Pass (in conjunction with a Weekend Ticket).

 White Car Park